 Recanati's vocabulary and theoretical framework make his views somewhat hard to track.
-In (1993, chapter 3; 1995, §3) he distinguishes an utterance's "semantic" from its "truthconditional" content.
-He understands the latter to be a Russellian proposition, and identifies it with "the proposition expressed" or "what is said" by a literal utterance (1993, pp. 54-5, 65).
+In (1993, ch.
+3; 1995, §3) he distinguishes an utterance's "semantic" from its "truth-conditional" content.
+He understands the latter to be a Russellian proposition, and identifies it with "the proposition expressed" or "what is said" by a literal utterance (1993, pp. 54-55, 65).
 That is the notion that best fits our inquiry.
-(His "semantic" content belongs to more ambitious stories about how to explain successful understanding; see the discussion of Loar's stockbroker at Recanati 1993, pp. 53ff; 1995, pp. 184-5.)
+(His "semantic" content belongs to more ambitious stories about how to explain successful understanding; see the discussion of Loar's stockbroker at Recanati, 1993, pp. 53ff.; 1995, pp. 184-185.)
 Recanati's view of unembedded sentences with "referential" terms is that their utterances have singular truth-conditional contents, as Russellians claim (though their semantic content will be richer).
-What I report in the text is that Recanati thinks these terms also have Russellian truth-conditional contents when embedded, but the complement clauses that contain them, as wholes, usually have richer, quasi-singular truth-conditional content (see 1993, pp. 395-7; 1995, pp. 188-90).
+What I report in the text is that Recanati thinks these terms also have Russellian truth-conditional contents when embedded, but the complement clauses that contain them, as wholes, usually have richer, quasi-singular truth-conditional content (see 1993, pp. 395-397; 1995, pp. 188-190).
 In this regard, Recanati is closer to Schiffer's preferred (2003) view than to the HIT that Schiffer discusses more critically.
 Schiffer compares his version of HIT to Recanati's in Schiffer (2000).

-- 25 Richard's theory is developed in (1990, chapters 3-4), the central parts of which were also published as his (1989).
-The theory was then refined in his (1993; 1995; 1997, §§10-11; 2006; 2013b). - 26 This quote is from Richard (2013b, p.
+25 Richard's theory is developed in (1990, chs 3-4), the central parts of which were also published as his (1989).
+The theory was then refined in his (1993; 1995; 1997, §\$10-11; 2006; 2013b).

+- 26 This quote is from Richard (2013b, p.
 12).
-At this level of abstraction, Richard's view also resembles the neo-Fregean account of attitude reports offered in ?.
-But I won't explore those connections. - 27 So Richard's view has similarities and connections to the "ILF" theories advanced in Higginbotham (1986; 1991); Segal (1989); Larson & Ludlow (1993); Larson & Segal (1995, chapter 11); and Ludlow (2000). - 28 Richard uses "accepts" in a technical sense: see his (1990, §1.5, and pp. 181-3, 211-13).
-He generalizes to attitudes other than belief in (chapter 3 note 20). - 29 Note that Richard never prohibited correlations from being many-one; he always allowed diverse expressions in a complement to correctly report beliefs that a subject in fact has by doxizing recurring Mentalese expressions.
-That is, if Anita accepts only (her Mentalese version of) (5), nonetheless (in some contexts) I can correctly say: - (1^) Anita believes that Cicero admired Tully.
+At this level of abstraction, Richard's view also resembles the neo-Fregean account of attitude reports offered in Forbes (1990).
+But I won't explore those connections. - 27 So Richard's view has similarities and connections to the "ILF" theories advanced in Higginbotham (1986; 1991), Segal (1989), Larson and Ludlow (1993), Larson and Segal (1995, ch.
+11), and Ludlow (2000). - 28 Richard uses "accepts" in a technical sense: see his (1990, §1.5, and pp. 181-183, 211-213).
+He generalizes to attitudes other than belief in (ch.
+3, n.
+20). - 29 Note that Richard never prohibited correlations from being many-one; he always allowed diverse expressions in a complement to correctly report beliefs that a subject in fact has by doxizing recurring Mentalese expressions.
+That is, if Anita accepts only (her Mentalese version of) (5), nonetheless (in some contexts) I can correctly say: - (1) Anita believes that Cicero admired Tully.

-That is, (in some contexts) (1^{}) can allow the reported thought to be cyclic.
+That is, (in some contexts) (1) can allow the reported thought to be cyclic.
 Richard doesn't think such a report would attribute a cyclic thought (1990, p.
-217), but he left open whether it's ever possible for diverse terms in a complement to do so (pp. 214-17).
+217), but he left open whether it's ever possible for diverse terms in a complement to do so (pp. 214-217).
 In other words, he only endorsed the left-to-right direction of: recurring expressions in the complement \rightarrow the report attributes a cyclic thought.

 The cases that later caused Richard to partly withdraw that endorsement were given by Soames and Crimmins.
-We'll discuss them in section 6 below.
+We'll discuss them in §6 below.

 - 30 Fine resists Putnam's specific proposal that sentences like (1) and (5) differ in "logical structure" (p.
 41).
 But they are pursuing similar ideas. - 31 My presentation isn't maximally explicit either: for conciseness, I help myself to some natural shorthands that I'll trust the reader to understand.
-See also Pickel & Rabern (forthcoming-b) §2.

-For further discussion of the "antinomy of the variable" and Fine's solution, see Kellenberg (2010) and Pickel & Rabern (forthcoming-a).
-Compare the latter's solution to https://en.wikipedia.org/wiki/De_Bruijn_index, which is a more efficient technique commonly used in writing compilers.
+For further discussion of the "antinomy of the variable" and Fine's solution, see Kellenberg (2010) and Pickel and Rabern (2016).
+Compare the latter's solution to https://en.wikipedia.org/ wiki/De_Bruijn_index (accessed 30 September, 2016), which is a more efficient technique commonly used in writing compilers.